CodeMascotClub/settings-api/README.md

 ## License

-Copyright (c) 2018 Khan M Rashedun-Naby, TheDramatist, CodeMascot
+Copyright (c) 2018 Khan M Rashedun-Naby, CodeMascot

 Good news, this library is free for everyone!
 Since it's released under the [MIT License](LICENSE) you can use it free of charge on your personal or commercial website.